0xadri/notes-js/__intrvw_qs_02_javascript.md

 # Was `Lexical Scope` introduced by `arrow functions` with ES6 (2015) ?

 No. Lexical scoping is in JavaScript since its very first version in 1995.
+But it improved `lexical scoping` for arguments and closures.

 ES6 (2015) introduced new ways of declaring variables (`let` and `const`) that are `block-scoped`: